 - Release natural endorphins – when we smile our body naturally produces endorphins, which are the ‘feel good’ hormones, which make us feel happy.
 Having clean looking white teeth can encourage a person to smile more regularly therefore helping to release those fantastic endorphins.

 - Improves oral health.
-To keep these pearly ‘peggies’ white, one will be more prone to maintain a good oral hygiene routine, diet and regular trips to the dentist or hygienist.
+To keep these pearly ‘peggies’ white, one will be more prone to maintain a good oral hygiene routine, diet and regular trips to the dentist or Dental Hygienist.

 How to whiten teeth?